GitLeeRepo/GitInfo/GitCommandNotes.md

 ### Consider Disabling the Conversion

-From StatckOverflow
+From StatckOverflow:

-You should use core.autocrlf input and core.eol input.
-Or just don't let git change the line endings at all with autocrlf false and get rid of highlighting of crlfs in diffs, etc with core.whitespace cr-at-eol.
+>You should use core.autocrlf input and core.eol input.
+Or just don't let git change the line endings at all with autocrlf false
+>and get rid of highlighting of crlfs in diffs, etc with core.whitespace cr-at-eol.

 ## Error bad signature - fatal: index file corrupt